-- Terms and conditions of the Secretary; - Percentage of payroll withholding taxes to be retained each year; and - Any requirements or performance targets as determined by the Secretary.
+- Terms and conditions of the Secretary; - Percentage of payroll withholding taxes to be retained each year; and

+Any requirements or performance targets as determined by the Secretary.

-Should the qualified supplier fail to comply with the agreement or the conditions of the Act, the bill would authorize the Secretary to terminate the qualified supplier's future benefits and require the qualified supplier to pay the State an amount equal to all Kansas payroll withholding taxes retained by the qualified supplier or remitted to the qualified supplier by a third-party.
+Should the qualified supplier breach the agreement or the conditions of the Act, the bill would require the qualified supplier to pay the State an amount equal to all Kansas payroll withholding taxes retained by the qualified supplier or remitted to the qualified supplier by a third-party.